July 18, 2003: Lazio Chelsea 2-0

 (above photos by Simon Basten)

-Over the last couple of years there has been a ping pong of statements from the City Council and Lazio President Claudio Lotito.
+Over the last couple of years there was a ping pong of statements from the City Council and Lazio President Claudio Lotito.
 The council has urged Lazio to present a plan for a new stadium without indicating how it could be done.
 This had prevented Lotito from acting, but in recent months the situation has changed.

 Lotito met with the mayor of Rome, Roberto Gualtieri, on July 8, 2024, to show the council what the plan of action is and to have some information of what he can do.
 Lazio wants a 50 thousand seater stadium with roof, and has been given the OK from the city.
 "The meeting went well", said Lotito.
 "We have given a deadline to better select the technical aspects: until October.
 I think the municipal administration understood the seriousness and meticulousness with which we faced the problem, trying to safeguard the regulatory aspects and the entire architectural aspect of the Flaminio stadium.
 The mayor was pleasantly impressed by this point of view, he said that he appreciated the work we have carried out which is to protect both the preservation of the architectural spirit and the future perspective".